 Dan Gilbert is Founder and Chairman of Quicken Loans Inc., the nation’s second largest mortgage lender.
 He is also Founder and Chairman of Rock Ventures LLC, the umbrella entity for his portfolio of business and real estate investments, and majority owner of the NBA Cleveland Cavaliers.
 Rock Ventures and its more than 110 affiliated companies across the country employ more than 21,000 team members.

-In 2013, Detroit-based Quicken Loans closed a record $80 billion in home loan volume and in 2014, for the fifth consecutive year, earned J.D.
+In 2013-2014, Detroit-based Quicken Loans closed $140 billion in home loan volume across all 50 states and in 2014, for the fifth consecutive year, earned J.D.
 Power’s highest rating for customer satisfaction among all U.S. home loan lenders.
 Quicken Loans is also ranked in the top-5 of FORTUNE Magazine’s “100 Best Companies to Work For” and is recognized as #1 on Computerworld magazine’s “100 Best Places to Work in IT.”